Michigan's Natural Communities

 - Dryopteris filix-mas (male fern, state special concern)

 Biodiversity Management Considerations

 Indiscriminate use of sinkholes in Alpena County as dumps and landfills still occurs, which results in groundwater pollution and degrades and obscures these fascinating features.
 Many sinkholes have also been filled in for farming.
 In some areas, erosion damage is occurring due to uncontrolled foot and vehicle traffic.
 Where sinkholes occur within forested systems, maintaining a mature, unfragmented buffer around their perimeters will help reduce soil erosion and runoff into sinkholes and may help limit the local seed source for invasive species distributed by wind or birds.
 Monitoring and control efforts to detect and remove invasive species will help maintain the ecological integrity of sinkholes and surrounding natural communities.
-Invasive species that may threaten the diversity and community structure of sinkholes include glossy buckthorn (Rhamnus frangula), common buckthorn (R. cathartica), Eurasian honeysuckles (Lonicera maackii, L. morrowii, L. tatarica, and L. xbella.), Japanese barberry (Berberis thunbergii), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), European highbush cranberry (Viburnum opulus), and Norway maple (Acer platanoides).
+Invasive species that may threaten the diversity and community structure of sinkholes include glossy buckthorn (Frangula alnus), common buckthorn (Rhamnus cathartica), Eurasian honeysuckles (especially Lonicera morrowii, L. tatarica, and L. xbella), Japanese barberry (Berberis thunbergii), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), European highbush cranberry (Viburnum opulus), and Norway maple (Acer platanoides).

 Karst occurs in a variety of rock types in Michigan, including limestone, dolomite, and gypsum.
 To date, plant inventories have been focused on the limestone and dolomite karst, but insufficient data has been collected to determine whether there are floristic differences among these bedrock types.